-The Company plans to continue to fund its losses from operations through future equity offerings, debt financings or other third-party fundings.
+The Company plans to continue to fund its losses from operations through future equity offerings, debt financing or other third-party fundings, which may be dilutive to existing stockholders.
 There can be no assurance that additional funds will be available when needed from any source or, if available, will be available on terms that are acceptable to the Company.
 If the Company is unable to obtain such additional financing, the Company may have to curtail its development, marketing and promotional activities, which would have a material adverse effect on its business, financial condition and results of operations, and it could ultimately be forced to discontinue its operations and liquidate.
 These matters raise substantial doubt about the Company's ability to continue as a going concern for a reasonable period of time, which is defined as within one year after the date that the condensed consolidated financial statements are issued.